UCSD-Comp-Imaging/Nerf-Simple/README.md

 ## Phase Optic results

-On training the NeRF model on 3 viewpoints, without any phase optic used for generating images https://user-images.githubusercontent.com/114626135/205840333-8494dede-79d4-4bdf-969b-694397402b50.mov
+On training the NeRF model on 3 viewpoints, without any phase optic used for generating images.

+https://user-images.githubusercontent.com/114626135/205840333-8494dede-79d4-4bdf-969b-694397402b50.mov

-On training the NeRF model on 3 viewpoints, with 100 lenslet uniform phase optic used for generating images
+On training the NeRF model on 3 viewpoints, with 100 lenslet uniform phase optic used for generating images.